-The ultimate performance of the Arch MI U.S. mortgage insurance portfolio remains uncertain.
+The ultimate performance of our mortgage insurance portfolios remains uncertain.

 The mix of business in our insured loan portfolio may affect losses.
-The presence of multiple higher-risk characteristics in a loan materially increases the likelihood of a claim on such a loan unless there are other characteristics to mitigate the risk.
+The presence of multiple higher-risk characteristics in a loan materially increases the likelihood of a claim unless there are other characteristics to mitigate the risk.
 The mix of higher-risk loans, including affordable housing loans which often have higher-risk characteristics, could increase losses and harm our financial performance.
-The geographic mix of Arch MI U.S.'s business could increase losses and harm our financial performance.
+The geographic mix of our insured loan portfolio could also increase losses and harm our financial performance.

 Mortgage insurance premiums are set at the time coverage is procured, based in part on the expected duration of the coverage.
 We cannot cancel mortgage insurance coverage or adjust renewal premiums during the life of the policy.
-To the extent that the insured cancels coverage as a result of prior home price appreciation, the duration of coverage will be shorter, and we will receive less premium.
-Further, higher than anticipated claims generally cannot be offset by premium increases on policies in force or mitigated by our non-renewal or cancellation of insurance coverage.
+Thus, higher than anticipated claims generally cannot be offset by premium increases on policies in force or mitigated by our non-renewal or cancellation of insurance coverage.
+Further, in the U.S., to the extent that the insured cancels coverage as a result of prior home price appreciation, the duration of coverage will be shorter, and we will receive less premium.
 The premiums charged, and the associated investment income, may not be adequate to compensate us for the risks and costs associated with the insurance coverage provided to customers.
-A decrease in the amount of premium received or an increase in the number or size of claims, compared to what we anticipate, could adversely affect Arch MI U.S.'s results of operations and financial condition.
+A decrease in the amount of premium received or an increase in the number or size of claims, compared to what we anticipate, could adversely affect our results of operations and financial condition.

-The frequency and severity of claims we incur is uncertain and will depend largely on general economic factors outside of our control, including, among others, changes in unemployment, home prices and interest rates in the U.S. Inflated home prices followed by a decline in home values could significantly decrease a borrower's equity in their home, which would limit their ability to sell the property without incurring a loss, and could increase the frequency and severity of claims.
-Deteriorating economic conditions in the U.S., potentially due to prolonged recessionary conditions increasing levels of unemployment and inflation, could adversely affect the performance of our U.S. mortgage insurance portfolio and could adversely affect our results of operations and financial condition.
+The frequency and severity of claims we incur is uncertain and will depend largely on general economic factors outside of our control, including, among others, changes in unemployment and home prices affordability.
+Inflated home prices followed by a decline in home values could significantly decrease a borrower's equity in their home, which would limit their ability to sell the property without incurring a loss and could increase the frequency and severity of claims.
+Monthly interest rate changes in Australia or the increasing cost of homeowners insurance in the U.S. could make a borrower's monthly housing-related payment obligations increase and could increase the frequency of claims.
+Deteriorating economic conditions, potentially due to prolonged recessionary conditions increasing levels of unemployment and inflation, could adversely affect the performance of our mortgage insurance portfolio and could adversely affect our results of operations and financial condition.